 Herbs and drugs should not be taken without the supervision of your doctor.
 If you do take both, do not take them at the same time.
 There should be at least three hours between taking herbs and medications.
 Herbs can reduce the potency of your medication or increase the potency of medication.
 Over time, it may lower your need for the medication or at least the dosage required.
 There is no research into how herbs will react to your medication or to more than one medication.
 Combing the two could increase side effects.

 Medications that conflict with this herb are below:

 Any herbs you take could potentially react to any medication you are taking.
 These are the known interactions below:

 - Lithium interacts with ASTRAGALUS

-- Medications that decrease the immune system (Immunosuppressants) interacts with ASTRAGALUS ( Azathioprine which is Imuran; basiliximab which is Simulect; cyclosporine which is Neoral and Sandimmune; daclizumba or Zenapax; muromonab-CD3; mycophenolate or CellCept; prednisone; corticosteroids; and similar medicines; these medicines decrease immune system functioning.
+- Medications that decrease the immune system (Immunosuppressants) interact with ASTRAGALUS ( Azathioprine which is Imuran; basiliximab which is Simulect; cyclosporine which is Neoral and Sandimmune; daclizumba or Zenapax; muromonab-CD3; mycophenolate or CellCept; prednisone; corticosteroids; and similar medicines; these medicines decrease immune system functioning.
 Astragalus increases immune function.

 Herbs and drugs should not be taken without the supervision of your doctor.
 It is always advised to clear the taking of herbs with your doctor.
 I would suggest a holistic doctor or integrated medicine doctor.